-To our implementation partners KBSS, PHASE Nepal and Mingma Dandu Sherpa our Nepal coordinator for the Kanchenjunga/Ghunsa region, Bikash Koirala, our program manager at PHASE Nepal, Mr Chhowang Sherpa KBSS (Founding President) and Mr Himali Sherpa President of the School Management Committee in Ghunsa, your leadership and daily tireless on the ground efforts has ensured a successful outcome for these area.
+To our implementation partners:

+- KBSS and PHASE Nepal. - Mingma Dandu Sherpa our Nepal coordinator for the Kanchenjunga/Ghunsa region and Bikash Koirala, our program manager at PHASE Nepal. - Mr Chhowang Sherpa KBSS (Founding President) and Mr Himali Sherpa President of the School Management Committee in Ghunsa, your leadership and tireless efforts on the ground has ensured a successful outcome for these areas.